Here is information about our summer workshop, July 22 through 24, 2022.

 DEPOSIT of $50 will guarantee a place in the course until July 9, when the balance is due.

 You may pay by check or credit card.
 Checks should be made out and sent to Alexander Workshops, LLC, 815 Villard St., Cheney, WA 99004.
 You may pay by credit card through PayPal.
-We've been having some problems with our PP page, so we're asking you to do this in a new way: On your browser, go to PayPal.me/alexanderworkshops.
+On your browser, go to PayPal.me/alexanderworkshops.
 That'll make everything easy, and you can set the amount of your payment right there.

 For Teachers and Trainees